burrito-elixir/burrito/README.md

   * We use this to perform automatic updates and licensing checks (see `lib/versions/release_file.ex` for details)
 * Automatically uninstalls old versions of the payload if a new version is run.

+#### Supported Versions:
+We provide pre-compiled Erlang/OTP distributions starting from `OTP-25.3` onwards for MacOS, Linux, and Windows targets.
+If you require an older version, please refer to the section about [providing custom Erlang/OTP builds](#using-custom-erts-builds).

 #### Technical Component Overview
 Burrito is composed of a few different components:
 * **Mix Release Module** - A module that is executed as a Mix release step.
 This module takes care of packing up the files, downloading and copying in different ERTS runtimes, and launching the Zig Archiver and Wrapper.